maryLLay/figleaf/README.md

 Finally, `publish_existing.py` gives the user the option to PUT a file on figshare associated with that article.
 The user must know the article id to do this. create_and_publish.py prints the article id when the private article is created, so that's the easiest way to get the article id.
 You can also do something like this: `curl -X GET https://api.figsh.com/v2/account/articles -H "Authorization: token <mytoken>"` to quickly see all your articles.

+Be sure to change the url from figsh.com to figshare.com when switching between stage and prod.
+Author id will also change in the metadata file.

 ___
 #### Workflow #2: Create DOIs directly through DataCite